-In recent times, microdosing with psychedelic drugs, particularly LSD and psilocybin therapy, has gained popularity as potential approaches for addressing mental health challenges.
+In recent times, microdosing with psychedelic substances, particularly LSD and psilocybin therapy, has gained popularity as potential approaches for addressing mental health challenges.

 Health Canada’s Requirements for Psilocybin Mushroom Clinical Trials

-Health Canada has issued a notice emphasizing the importance of drug quality and Good Manufacturing Practices (GMP) for clinical trials involving psilocybin mushrooms.
+Health Canada has issued a notice emphasizing the importance of substance quality and Good Manufacturing Practices (GMP) for clinical trials involving psilocybin mushrooms.

 While there is limited evidence supporting the therapeutic benefits of mushrooms compared to purified or synthetic psilocybin, Health Canada acknowledges the challenges of ensuring consistent dosing and quality in mushroom-based treatments.